aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

     "message": "Account deleted"
 }
 ```
+});

-## Generate Verification Code
+## Create Verification Code

 ```
 POST /me/profile/phone/verification-code
 ```

-Description: This endpoint is used to generate a verification code for a user's phone number.
+Description: This endpoint creates a verification code for a user's phone number.

-Query Parameters: None
+Query Parameters:
+- user: The user's ID
+- type: The type of verification code (in this case, 'phone')
+- data: The user's phone number

 Example Response:
 ```
 {
     message: "Created verification code",